cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 console.log(`Mining took ${(endTime - startTime).toFixed(2)} ms`);
 ```
 I expect to see a decrease in run time as the number of web workers increases, indicating that the web workers are effectively utilising multiple threads for parallel processing.
+#pagebreak()
 ==== Testing Results
+After running the tests on both computers with the blockchain network (control variable) difficulty of 4.
+I have collected the results and recorded it in the following spreadsheet:
-[All measurement results are in milliseconds (ms)]
+#figure(image("images/pow_test_result.png",width:90%),caption:[proof of work test result -- [Note: All measurement results are in milliseconds (ms)]])

-// Differentiate the curve?
+I have noticed a significant decrease in run time for mining from the first few core, however this decrease becomes less significant as the number of cores continue to increase.
+This means that there will be an optimal number of threads to be used to get a decent performance, and after that, the performance will still increase, but the performance gain will be trivial. \
+\
+// Standard Deviaiton Calculation
 // large standard deviation = inconsistent performance
-#figure(image("images/mid_cpu_not_running.png"), caption:[Logical processors on medium performance laptop when the algorithm is not running])
-#figure(image("images/mid_cpu_running.png"), caption: [Logical processors on medium performance laptop when 12 workers is used])
-#image("images/image.png")

-As you may see, there is clearly a spike in CPU usage in multiple cores throughout the test for 12 web workers.
-This can sufficiently proof that the workers are in action and improving the speed for the proof of work algorithm.
-This algn wiith the results for the tests that I ran.

-// Standard Deviaiton Calculation
+I have also calculated the standard deviation (s.d., denoted by $s^2$) for samples with $ s^2 = Sigma(x_i - overline(x))^2/(n-1)) $ of both execution and found the mean for them.
+This tells us how far each data point is from the mean run time.
+Notice that the standard deviation for run time on the high performance computer is \u{223C}4.4\u{00D7} that of the medium performance.
+This means that the performance will be more inconsistent on lower spec computers.
+Hence, \
+\

-Interestingly, when I set the number of Web Workers to something extreme like 200, the runtime becomes unstable because I am massively oversubscribing the CPU.
+Interestingly, when I set the number of web workers to something extreme like 200 (this result is not included in any of the calculations for mean results), the runtime becomes unstable because I am massively oversubscribing the CPU.
 Each worker runs in its own thread, so having far more workers than CPU threads forces the system to constantly switch between them (called context switching).
 This burns up CPU time just managing threads instead of actually mining.
 On top of that, memory usage spikes and the browser or Bun runtime struggles to coordinate all those workers, causing delays, crashes, or inconsistent runtimes.
+Therefore I will have to find the optimal number of threads for the user not to oversubscribe their CPU or use up all their threads, so that other software cannot be run at the same time.\
+#figure(image("image.png", width:120%),caption:[pow test results plotted on desmos])
+On this diagram, the green dots represents the performance for the high performance computer while the blue dots represents the performance for the medium performance computer. \
+\
+// To optimise the algorithm, ...
+Using around 80% of the stakeholder's CPU threads for Web Workers gives the best performance because it keeps most system stable while still using most of the cores for mining.
+If you max out all threads, the OS and main thread have no room to handle background tasks, causing thread contention, lag, and even slower results.
+Leaving a few threads free ensures smoother communication and better overall throughput.

 // Desmos Graph excludes the 200 workers data point
 // Explain x and y
 // Highest coefficient of determination for power regression
+\
+// TODO: pmcc
+// epsilon = 0.2
+Epsilon $epsilon$ quantifies how much performance you're willing to sacrifice to gain efficiency — it defines the “sweet spot” rather than chasing pure speed.
+Mathematically, $epsilon$ is the acceptable deviation from the minimum runtime, expressed as a percentage:
+$ y(x) <= (1+epsilon)y_min $
+where $y(x)$ = runtime at $x$ threads, $y_min$ = theoretical minimum runtime (at max threads) and $epsilon$ = tolerance level.

+#pagebreak()
+#subpar.grid(
+  figure(image("images/mid_cpu_not_running.png", width: 100%), caption:[Logical processors (threads) on medium performance laptop when the algorithm is not running]), <a>,
+  figure(image("images/mid_cpu_running.png", width: 103%), caption: [Logical processors (threads) on medium performance laptop when 12 workers is used]), <b>,
+  columns: (1fr, 1fr),
+  label: <full>,
+)
+#figure(image("images/image.png",width:50%),caption:[Logical processors (threads) on medium performance laptop when running with max (12) threads multiple times])

+As you may see, there is clearly a spike in CPU usage in multiple cores throughout the test for 12 web workers.
+This can sufficiently proof that the workers are in action and improving the speed for the proof of work algorithm.
+This aligns with the results for the tests that I ran.\
+\
 Limitation - This test is only done on two computers, therefore the results may vary on different hardware configurations.
 However, the general trend of performance improvement with increased web workers should hold true across most systems.
 Another Limitation - The result might not be accurate as there are other background processes running on the computer which might interfere with the mining process.
 However, by taking the average of multiple runs, I can mitigate some of this variability and get a more reliable measure of performance.
-// To optimise the algorithm, ...
-Using around 80% of the stakholder's CPU threads for Web Workers gives the best performance because it keeps most system stable while still using most of the cores for mining.
-If you max out all threads, the OS and main thread have no room to handle background tasks, causing thread contention, lag, and even slower results.
-Leaving a few threads free ensures smoother communication and better overall throughput.
-=== Evaluating Iteration 1
+=== Iteration 1 Evaluation
 In this iteration I have done the proof of concept for multiple parts of my blockchain simulator:
 + Breadth-First Search (BFS) algorithm for graph traversal to show the broadcast of new blocks and transactions across the network
 + Depth-First Search (DFS) algorithm for graph traversal also to show the broadcast of new blocks and transactions across the network